LarsDenBakker/rollup-plugin-dynamic-import-variables/README.md

 }
 ```

-To help static analysis, and to avoid possible footguns, we are limited to a couple of rules:
+To help static analysis, and to avoid possible foot guns, we are limited to a couple of rules:

 ### Imports must start with `./` or `../`.